vserova/book/pages/ch_config.md

 default: depends on the platform; usually *--without-64* if both 32-bit and 64-bit build modes are available.

+<a name="ch-config.ch-configlocalizatio"></a>

 ##### Localization for the System and Third-Party Packages

 There is some configuration info that usually cannot be guessed or detected automatically, and thus in most cases it must be specified "manually" for the given local host's working environment.
-This is done by setting the localization environment variables (see [Table 2](#table-2)) in addition to the "generic" ones ([CC, CXX, CPP, AR, RANLIB, STRIP, CFLAGS, CXXFLAGS, CPPFLAGS, LDFLAGS, LIBS](#cc-cxx-cpp-ar-ranlib-strip-cflags-cxxflags-cppflags-ldflags-libs)).
+This is done by setting the localization environment variables (see [Table 2](#ch-config.ref-TableLocalization1)) in addition to the "generic" ones ([CC, CXX, CPP, AR, RANLIB, STRIP, CFLAGS, CXXFLAGS, CPPFLAGS, LDFLAGS, LIBS](#ch-config.ch-configconfig-flag)).

+<a name="ch-config.ref-TableLocalization1"></a>

 Table 2.
 User-defined localization variables